 We propose a memory-throughput trade-off methodology for CNN-based applications at the edge.
 Our proposed methodology significantly extends and combines two existing memory reuse methodologies.
 In addition to the reuse of platform memory offered by the existing methodologies, our methodology offers support of pipeline parallelism, reuse of memory among different CNNs, and a memory-throughput trade-off balancing mechanism.
 Thus, our methodology offers a balanced memory-throughput trade-off for a wide range of CNN-based applications, including CNN-based applications exploiting task-level (pipeline) parallelism and multi-CNN applications.
-The evaluation results show that our methodology enables for up to 5.9 times memory reduction compared to deployment of CNN-based applications with no memory reduction, and 7% to 30% memory reduction compared to other memory reduction methodologies that reduce the CNN memory cost without CNN accuracy decrease.
-Additionally, our evaluation results show that our methodology can be efficiently combined with orthogonal memory reduction methodology is combined with quantization, the decrease of the CNN throughput introduced by our methodology at high CNN memory reduction rates, is easily compensated by the CNN throughput increase, introduced by the quantization.
+The evaluation results show that our methodology allows for up to 5.9 times memory reduction compared to deployment of CNN-based applications with no memory reduction, and 7% to 30% memory reduction compared to other memory reduction methodologies that reduce CNN memory cost without CNN accuracy decrease.
+Additionally, our evaluation results show that our methodology can be efficiently combined with orthogonal memory reduction methodologies such as quantization to achieve high rates of CNN memory reduction.
+Moreover, when our methodology is combined with quantization, the decrease of CNN throughput introduced by our methodology at high CNN memory reduction rates is easily compensated by CNN throughput increase introduced by the quantization.